 Coffee walnut cake is for the lovers of coffee, walnuts and cake.
-But it’s also perfect for those cake lovers who are calorie counting as it’s low in fat and calories too!
+It’s a low fat coffee cake and it’s low in calories too.
+Perfect for cake lovers who are calorie and fat conscious!

 This coffee walnut cake recipe has been on my planning board for a while now.

 You see.
 I love coffee.
 I love walnuts.
 And I love cake.